AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 Retrieve Events
 ===============

-There are many methods in the Qi REST API allowing for the retrieval of events from a stream.
-The retrieval methods take string type start and end values; in our case, these the start and end ordinal indices expressed as strings ("0" and "99", respectively).
-The index values must capable of conversion to the type of the index assigned in the QiType.
+There are many methods in the Qi REST API permit the retrieval of events from a stream.
+The retrieval methods take string-type start and end values; in our case, these are the start and end ordinal indices expressed as strings ("0" and "99", respectively).
+The index values must be capable of conversion to the type of the index that is assigned in the QiType.
 Timestamp keys are expressed as ISO 8601 format strings.
 Compound indices are values concatenated with a pipe ('\|') separator.
 ``QiClient`` implements only two of the many available retrieval